icdar21-mapseg/icdar21-mapseg-eval/README.md

 ## Installation
 The evaluation tools are packaged as a Python package.

-You need a Python >= 3.7.1 to run these tools.
+You need Python >= 3.7.1 to run these tools.

 You can install the evaluation tools with the following command:
 ```shell